irworkshop/fec2file/README.md

 ### PAC-to-PAC money shows up in two places

-The FEC's bulk releases show PAC-to-PAC donations in a single file, these contributions show up in two places here.
-The donating PAC reports the money as an expenditure on Schedule B and the receiving PAC reports the money as a receipt on Schedule A.
+The FEC's bulk "datailed" release show PAC-to-PAC donations in a single file, but these transactions actually are reported in two places: by the giving PAC (on schedule B) and the receiving PAC (schedule A).

 ### Periodic versus ephemeral filngs